jeffreywallphd/OpenFinAL/README.md

    }
    ```
 5. Install the project dependencies in the terminal/command line, by running: npm install
+6. Install the follwing dpenedncies to configure a development mode:  npm install nodemon concurrently --save-dev
-6. To see the existing software, run: npm start
+7. To see the existing software, run: npm start
-7. The application should load in an Electron window.
+8. The application should load in an Electron window.
-8. Configure the environment with desired data API's (and API keys where needed) from the Settings section of the application.
+9. Configure the environment with desired data API's (and API keys where needed) from the Settings section of the application.
    * If you choose the AlphaVantage API's, a free key can be obtained here: https://www.alphavantage.co/support/#api-key
    * If you choose to use Financial Modeling Prep, a free key can be obtained through account signup here: https://site.financialmodelingprep.com/.
 After signup, the key can be found in the Dashboard.